 - The Hattiesburg campus of the University including off-campus assets such as the Track and Field Complex, Softball Complex, and the Accelerator Technology and Innovation Park located approximately 1.8 miles northeast of the main campus. - 2.
-The Gulf Park campus of the University located In Long Beach, Miss. - 3.
-The Gulf Coast Research Laboratory (GCRL) in Ocean Springs, Miss., including the Halstead and Cedar Point facilities. - 4.
-Point Cadet located in Biloxi, Miss.
+The Gulf Park campus of the University located In Long Beach, Miss. - The Gulf Coast Research Laboratory (GCRL) in Ocean Springs, Miss., including the Halstead and Cedar Point facilities. - 4.
+Other coast facilities, including assets at Port of Gulfport, Point Cadet and Stennis Space Center.